Generic Vanishing, 1-forms, and Topology of Albanese Maps: Introduction

 where $Z(\omega)$ is the zero set of $\omega$.
+Green and Lazarsfeld showed \cite{GL87} that $W^i(X)$ contains the $(1,0)$-piece of the tangent cone of the cohomology jump loci of $X$ up to degree $i$.
+Note that the cohomology jump loci of $X$ are finite union of torsion translated sub-tori.
 We ask the following \begin{question} Are $W^i(X)$ linear for every degree $i$, i.e.\ a finite union of vector subspaces of the vector space $H^0(X, \Omega_X^1)$? \end{question}

-We answer the question positively for $W^1(X)$. \begin{alphtheorem}[see \cref{Thm:Proj-codim1}] Let $X$ be a smooth projective variety of dimension $n$.
-Then $W^1(X)$ is linear. \end{alphtheorem} This follows from a result of Spurr \cite[Theorem 2]{Spu88}; whenever a 1-form $\omega$ vanish along a divisor $E$, one has $E$ is rigid in the sense that $E^2\cdot H^{n-2}< 0$ with respect to some polarisation $H$ on $X$, or $\omega$ comes from a curve.
+We answer the question positively for $W^1(X)$. \begin{citedthm}[(see \cref{Thm:Proj-codim1})] Let $X$ be a smooth projective variety of dimension $n$.
+Then $W^1(X)$ is linear. \end{citedthm} This follows from a result of Spurr \cite[Theorem 2]{Spu88}; whenever a 1-form $\omega$ vanish along a divisor $E$, one has either $E$ is rigid in the sense that $E^2\cdot H^{n-2}< 0$ with respect to some polarisation $H$ on $X$, or $\omega$ comes from a curve.
 We generalise this statement in the setting of a pair (see \cref{thm:spurr}) and prove the linearity statement for logarithmic 1-forms admitting codimension one zeros.

-\begin{alphtheorem}[see \cref{thm:codim1quasiprojective}] Let $(X, D)$ be a pair with $X$ a smooth projective variety and $D$ a simple normal crossing divisor of $X$.
-Then the set is linear. \end{alphtheorem}
+\begin{citedthm}[(see \cref{thm:codim1quasiprojective})] Let $(X, D)$ be a pair with $X$ a smooth projective variety and $D$ a simple normal crossing divisor of $X$.
+Then the following set is linear \end{citedthm}

-The idea of the proof is to show that $W^1(X,D)$ consists of the following two types of logarithmic 1-forms: those coming from the degree 1 cohomology jump loci of $X\setminus D$ and those vanishing along some rigid divisors.
-This corollary complements Budur, Wang and Yoon's work \cite{BWY16} (see \cref{rem:bwy}).